About Cody Merrell, LCSW

 Why I Do This Work

 Over time, I have seen how often capable, thoughtful adults carry experiences that shaped them in ways they did not choose.
-Cultural expectations, religious environments, early family dynamics, and identity-related stress can all leave lasting impressions.
+Cultural expectations, religious environments, early family dynamics, and identity-related stress can leave lasting impressions.

 This work matters because people deserve space to understand those influences without being reduced to them.
 Therapy offers a place to examine what shaped you, decide what still fits, and move forward with greater clarity and steadiness.